cradlepoint/sdk-samples/app_template/readme.txt

    built, a new UUID will be created.
 6. Update the readme.txt file in the new_app_name application if required.

-Your 'new_app_name' is now ready to be updated, built, and installed.
+Your 'new_app_name' is now ready for your new code.

 Expected Output